 Table 8.1.
-Paging Configuration Elements ------------------- --------------- ----------
+Paging Configuration Elements ------------ -------- --------------- ----------

-Element Name Description Default max-size-bytes The maximum size in memory allowed for the address before the broker enters page mode. -1 (disabled) page-size-bytes The size of each page file used on the paging system.
-10MiB (10 \ 1024 \ 1024 bytes) address-full-policy Valid values are PAGE , DROP , BLOCK , and FAIL .
+Element Name Description Default max-size-bytes The maximum size in memory allowed for the address before the broker enters page mode. -1 (disabled).
+When this parameter is disabled, the broker uses global-max-size as a memory-usage limit for paging instead.
+For more information, see Section 8.4, "Configuring a Global Paging Size". page-size-bytes The size of each page file used on the paging system.
+10MiB (10 1024 1024 bytes)

+Element Name Description Default address-full-policy Valid values are PAGE , DROP , BLOCK , and FAIL .
 If the value is PAGE then further messages will be paged to disk.
 If the value is DROP then further messages will be silently dropped.
 If the value is FAIL then the messages will be dropped and the client message producers will receive an exception.
 If the value is BLOCK then client message producers will block when they try and send further messages.
 PAGE page-max-cache-size The system will keep up to this number of page files in memory to optimize IO during paging navigation.
 5